Stepaside Ironworks Circular

 Car Park: 1

-- Stepaside Ironworks (1) is on your right a short walk southwards from the large free car park.
+- Stepaside Ironworks (1) is situated adjacent to the car park.
 An information board gives details of the history of the site.

 - After admiring the archaeology, cross the bridge opposite the site and turn right onto the multi-user path (2).
 This path continues on to Wiseman's Bridge and Saundersfoot.